Uberspace/lab/source/guide_castopod.rst

 Update .htaccess
 ----------------

-Open the file :file:`.htaccess` in the directory html.
-The instructions "All" and "FollowSymlinks" are not supported on Uberspace, so prepend them with a hash ("#") to disable them.
+Open the file :file:`.htaccess` in the directory :file:`/var/www/virtual/$USER/html`.
+The instruction "All" is not supported on Uberspace, so prepend the line with a hash ("#") to disable it.
+Also, the unsupported instruction "FollowSymlinks" has to be replaced with "SymLinksIfOwnerMatch".

 .. code-block:: none
   :emphasize-lines: 2,11